fuaberu/fuaberu/README.md

 	👨‍💻 All my projects are available at my <a href="https://kevin-fabel-port.netlify.app/" target="_blank">Portfolio</a>
 </div>
 <div>
-🌱 I’m currently learning: NextJs and svelteKit
+🌱 I’m currently learning: NextJs and Svelte
 </div>

  ## Contact me!